(Last updated: March 27, 2017; last reviewed: March 27, 2017)

 PKs and safety of the single-dose nevirapine regimen to mother and infant80 and chronic prophylactic nevirapine administration to infants to prevent HIV transmission during breastfeeding have been studied.81 The three-dose extended nevirapine regimen that was used in NICHD-HPTN 040/PACTG1043 and is recommended for HIV-exposed infants whose mothers did not receive ARV drugs during the antepartum period has also been studied.53 Nevirapine concentrations were measured in 14 newborns participating in a PK sub-study during the second week of life and in single samples from 30 more newborns on Days 10 to 14.
 The median nevirapine elimination half-life was 30.2 hours (range: 17.8–50.3 hours) and the concentration remained greater than the target of 100 ng/mL in all infants through Day 10 of life.

 Antiretroviral Drug Dosing for Premature Infants

-Dosing recommendations for premature infants are available for only zidovudine (prophylaxis and therapy) and nevirapine (prophylaxis only) (see Table 8).
+Dosing recommendations for premature infants are available for only zidovudine (prophylaxis and treatment) and nevirapine (prophylaxis only) (see Table 7).
 Zidovudine is primarily cleared through hepatic glucuronidation to an inactive metabolite; this metabolic pathway is immature in neonates, leading to prolonged zidovudine half-life and decreased clearance compared with older infants.
 Clearance is further decreased in premature infants because their hepatic metabolic function is less mature than in term infants.82,83 The recommended zidovudine dosage for preterm infants is shown in Table 7.

 Breastfeeding Infants of Mothers Diagnosed with HIV Infection Postpartum